 2) There are juicers that cannot juice grass, but can juice all other vegetables and fruits.
 They are called centrifugal juicers.
 These juicers are typically the cheapest type of juicer you can buy.
 Centrifugal juicers also spin very fast and allow a lot of air into the juice which makes it break down and die (oxygenate) faster than the other juicer types.

 3) Masticating Juicers are moderately priced and have the ability to juice everything from grasses, to fruits, to vegetables.
 This is the type of juicer that I have.
 The apparatus that grinds the food spins slowly and reduces the amount of air that mixes with the fresh juice.
 Because of this, more juice gets squeezed from each cell and it also lasts longer.

 4)The mack daddy of all juicers that can juice the heck out of anything that’s placed inside of it is the Norwalk Hydraulic Press Juicer.
-This juicer is what is used when people refer to “cold pressed” juice.
+This juicer costs about $3,000 and is what is used when people refer to store bought “cold pressed juice.”
 It helps the juice maintain the greatest density of nutrients and reduces the amount of cell destroying oxygen.

 Of course, you don’t have to buy a juicer to get the benefits of wheatgrass.
 There are also dry versions that are equally beneficial.

 Here are the three brands of wheatgrass powder that I have tried.
 All of them taste basically the same, but each brand varies in nutritional value.
 Always buy organic non-GMO powder/pills to make sure you’re getting the best quality for your health.

 Anything else could have pesticides, herbicides, and growth stimulants that could negatively affect your health.
 The word “raw” indicates that the food hasn’t been heated at a high temperature, thus destroying its nutrients.